 Voice service being the major offering of telecommunication networks, its level of Quality of Service (QoS) largely determines the performance of these networks.
-This work evaluating the state-of-the-art Perceptual Evaluation of Speech Quality (PESQ) objective model for the perceptual estimation of the quality of transmitted speech signals.
-Perceptual estimation of the quality of speech is predominantly done by subjective techniques and the results presented as Mean Opinion Scores (MOS), with a scale of 1 for poor quality and 5 for excellent quality.
-Despite constraints of the subjective approach to perceptual speech quality estimation, its scores is basis for correlating quality scores from objective techniques for speech quality estimation.
-Original or reference speeches were recorded using professional studio equipment and software, being guided by provisions of ITU-T P.830.
-They were transmitted over three mobile wireless networks.
-From these, a speech database consisting of 64 original (32 male and 32 female) and 192 transmitted speeches was developed.
-Reference speeches and their corresponding transmitted (networkdegraded) speeches were tested on the PESQ model for their level of quality.
-The quality score results obtained from this test is within the range of -0.5 and 4.5, were mapped to the MOS scale for linear scale comparison.
-Study of PESQ model showed several shortcomings some of which have been improved upon by previous researchers.
-Evaluation of mapping function standardized for the model, that is, the ITU-T Rec P.862.1, showed the need for better coverage of the MOS scale.
-Analysis of solution for the logistic growth function was done and parameters were optimized resulting in the development of a new robust logistic mapping function.
+This work evaluated the state-of-the-art Perceptual Evaluation of Speech Quality (PESQ) objective model for perceptual estimation of the quality of transmitted speech signals.
+Perceptual estimation of the quality of speech is predominantly done by subjective techniques and the results presented as Mean Opinion Scores (MOS), which has a scale from 1 for poor quality to 5 for excellent quality.
+Despite constraints of the subjective approach to perceptual speech quality estimation, its scores serves as the basis for correlating quality scores from objective techniques for speech quality estimation.
+Original or reference speeches were recorded using professional studio equipment and software, and guided by provisions of ITU-T P.830.
+The speeches were transmitted over three mobile wireless networks.
+A speech database consisting of 64 original (32 male and 32 female) and 192 transmitted speeches was developed.
+Reference speeches and their corresponding transmitted (networkdegraded) speeches were tested on the PESQ model to estimate their quality scores.
+The raw PESQ quality scores are within the scale range of -0.5 and 4.5.
+They were mapped to the MOS scale for linear comparison of the scales.
+Study of PESQ model showed several shortcomings, some of which have been improved upon by previous researchers.
+Evaluating PESQ mapping function (in ITU-T Rec P.862.1) showed the need for better coverage of the MOS scale.
+Analysis of solution for the logistic growth function was done and parameters were optimized which resulted in the development of a new robust logistic mapping function.
 The raw PESQ quality scores were mapped using the developed mapping function as well as two known standard mapping functions, namely: ITU-T P.862.1 and Morfitt and Cotanis mapping functions.
 The mapped scores known as PESQ MOS-listening quality objective (PESQ MOS-LQO) obtained with the three functions were tested using ANOVA at a significant figure of $\alpha = 0.05$.
 The developed logistic mapping function offered a quality score coverage of 98.6% of the MOS scale.
 This was evaluated against the two known standard mapping functions and the developed function offered improvement of 11.8 and 4.9% over and above their 86.8 and 93.7% coverage of the MOS scale respectively.
 At the significance level of $\alpha = 0.05$, an F-value of 60.6042, a critical-F of 3.04, and a p-value of 4.61721E-21 were obtained.
 With p < 0.05, the Null Hypothesis was rejected, and the critical-F value being less than the F-statistic value confirmed the rejection.
 Therefore, the data distribution of at least one of the functions has a different mean and belongs to a separate population of performance.